gaia-platform/GaiaPlatform/pre-commit.md

 Note that `pre-commit` is also implemented as part of our GitHub Actions workflow, and will fail the workflow if they do not pass.

+This file is mainly to include notes on the various pre-commit checks we use, as well as ones that we have tried and discarded.
+For more information on why we are using any of these hooks, please refer to the [Coding Guidelines](docs/coding-guidelines.md) document.

 ### Generic Checks

 - check for merge conflicts